Chapter 1. User Access Configuration Guide for Role-based Access Control (RBAC)

 - Permissions: A discrete action that can be requested of a service.
 Permissions are assigned to roles.

-An org admin adds or deletes roles and users to groups.
-The group can be a new group created by an org admin or the group can be an existing group.
+An Organization Administrator adds or deletes roles and users to groups.
+The group can be a new group created by an Organization Administrator or the group can be an existing group.
 By creating a group that has one or more specific roles and then adding users to that group, you control how that group and its members interact with the Red Hat Hybrid Cloud Console services.

 When you add users to a group, they become members of that group.
 A group member inherits the roles of all other groups they belong to.
 The user interface lists users in the Members tab.